lowRISC/opentitan/doc/rm/c_cpp_coding_style.md

 This ensures that if the compiler chooses not to inline `my_inline_function`, there is a function definition that can be called.
 This also ensures that the function can be used via a function pointer.

+### Static Declarations

+Declarations marked `static` must not appear in header files.
+Header files are declarations of public interfaces, and `static` definitions are copied, not shared, between compilation units.

-Functions marked `static` should not be marked `inline`.
+Functions marked `static` must not be marked `inline`.
-The compiler is capable of inlining static functions without the `inline` annotation, and they should not be part of any public interface.
+The compiler is capable of inlining static functions without the `inline` annotation.

 ### Nonstandard Attributes